 Runtastic is a smartphone staple, with a simple interface that doesn’t sacrifice advanced features.
 The no-frills app uses your smartphone’s sensors to track metrics, such as your distance and relative pace, as well as calories burned and your heart rate.
 A few extra features, such as 3D mapping and a workout diary, only complement the app’s wearable integration.
 Runtastic is now owned by Adidas, adding an extra element of branding to the app, but it still functions much the same way as before.

 Strava is an all-encompassing activity tracking app with a focus on runners.
 With the Strava app, you can record routes, track workouts, and use it’s more in-depth features to track progress toward physical goals.
 Strava will help you measure and record your pace across a variety of activities like running, biking, or swimming, making it easy to see your progress over time.

 Sleep as Android

-Sleep as Android is one of the biggest sleep tracking apps on Android, and there are a bunch of reasons it’s popular.
+Sleep as Android is one of the biggest sleep tracking apps on Android, and there are a bunch of reasons it’s one of the best Android apps.
 You can track your sleep, movement, and snoring, you can play soothing noises to put you to sleep, and it syncs data with quite a few other apps and devices, including Google Fit and Philips HUE smart bulbs.